marshka/ml-20-21/assignment_1/general_feedback.md

     - Some of you did not pass the correct sequence of values of the sklearn's functions to perform the statistical tests.

-## Code/programming (not strictly related to our course)

-- Generally, try to group code that does a specific functionality into a function and code that does another thing into another function, then compose functions, so that to avoid repetition.
-You can also use classes if you are familiar with object-oriented programming (OOP).

-- Many of you tried to set the seed for reproducibility, this is a good thing.

-- Some of you tried to build the dataset in a loop, but note that NumPy and other ML libraries already come with functions that allow you to concatenate column or row vectors directly in a more efficient way (see vectorized operations in NumPy)

-- One of you performed an assignment and thought that would make a copy, but that's not necessarily the case in Python, so be careful.

-- One of you made a mistake in creating the new data of features for task 1, so make sure that you read the documentation of the functions so that they do what you're actually expecting.
-It may be a good idea to double-check the results when you're unsure.

 ## Early stopping